With summer ending in Hodgenville, now is a great time to get ahead on air conditioner maintenance.

 2. Clean the Outside

-Then turn on the vacuum to gently clean the metallic fins.
-These parts are also called as condenser coils and transfer heat away from your equipment.
+Then turn on the vacuum to cautiously clean the metallic fins.
+These pieces are also called condenser coils and divert heat away from your equipment.

-You need to be considerate of these fragile coils.
-Bent or crinkled fins can affect efficiency.
+You need to be cautious with these fragile coils.
+Misshapen or crushed fins can impact efficiency.

 3. Fix Bent Fins

-Use a butter knife to straighten misshapen fins.
-You can also use a fin comb from an appliance parts store.
-A pro from Phelps Heating & Cooling should fix severe damage.
+Use a butter knife to straighten bent fins.
+You can also get a fin comb from an appliance part retailer.
+A pro from Phelps Heating & Cooling, Inc. should handle extensive damage.

 4. Clean the Inside

-After extracting the fan, dig out leaves and other yard rubbish.
-Then clean the inside of the equipment with a wet cloth.
+After extracting the fan, pull out leaves and other yard litter.
+Then mop the inside of the equipment with a wet sponge.

-The only coil cleaner you need is water.
-Use slight pressure from a hose nozzle to wash the fins, showering water from the inside out.
-Put the fan back in once you’re completed.
+The only coil cleaner you should use is water.
+Use slight pressure from a hose nozzle to rinse the fins, spraying water from the inside out.
+Put the fan back in once you’re done.

 5. Test Your Air Conditioner

-Now it’s time to restore power and turn your air conditioner back on.
-If it’s not operating properly, give us a call at 270-358-3167.
+It’s safe to restore power and turn your air conditioner back on.
+If it’s not operating like it should, reach out to us a call at 270-358-3167.

 Related: Air Conditioner Service: Pay a Little Now, Save Later